 Heidi (left) & I doing our thing at the 1999 Pan American Games held in Manitoba in 1999.

 I think my most meaningful volunteer work are the years I spent serving as shop steward, contract negotiator and president of our component with a provincial union.
 Unions have amazing training programs.
 They taught me all about leadership, how to be a good listener and how to be confident in my position.
-That work helped form the core of the character of the person I am today.
+That work helped form the core of the person I am today.
 And I hope I helped a lot of my co-workers along the way.

 That’s my husband, Reg, playing Santa and me by his side as Mrs. Santa at the Matlock Rec Club in 2009.